-Unsweetened and fortified plant-based dairy alternatives can provide a valuable source key nutrients, including calcium, Vitamin D, iodine, and Vitamin B12, as well as comparable protein to dairy milk in the case of soya milk.
-Many varieties also contribute to fibre intake (unlike dairy milk) and are typically lower in saturated fat and total sugar content than dairy milk.
+Unsweetened and fortified plant-based dairy alternatives can provide a valuable source of key nutrients, including calcium, Vitamin D, iodine, and Vitamin B12, as well as comparable protein to dairy milk in the case of soya milk.
+Many varieties also contribute to fibre intake (unlike dairy milk), and are typically lower in saturated fat and total sugar content than dairy milk.

 As reported by the UK Government’s Scientific Advisory Committee on Nutrition (SACN) and Committee on Toxicity (COT) in their ‘Guidance on plant-based alternatives to dairy milk’ (published 16 July 2025), unsweetened and fortified soya, almond, and oat milks are an acceptable and safe alternative to cow’s milk from the age of one.